 Pre-Vocational Training Services

-Placement in work experience and training situations is provided to students (18-22) in preparation for independent living and adult life.
+Placement in work experience and training situations is provided to students (18-22) in preparation for post-secondary independent living and adult life.

 Social Work Services

 The social worker provides consultation services to the teacher and to families regarding parenting techniques and assistance to families with community resources.
-In addition, social worker may provide direct services to students individually or in small groups, as determined through the IEP or referrals from staff.
+In addition, social workers may provide direct services to students individually or in small groups, as determined through the IEP or referrals from staff.

 Speech and Language Services